MassTransit/Sample-Quartz/README.md

 Connect to your development SQLServer, windows users is most likely (localdb)\MSSQLLocalDb, and [run this script](create_quartz_tables.sql)

-Open the .sln, and run any one of the three projects.
+Open the .sln, and run the QuartzService project.
 Done, you have a MT Scheduler!